Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Optimal Energy Efficient Artificial Noise Design

-From Eq.~\eqref{eq11}, we see that, for a predefined sampling method $P$, and a target secret $X$ in the target implementation, the energy of the received compressed signal, $|PY(X)|^2$, is fixed.
-Since $N$ is specified by the machine, $\text{E}[{N}^2_P]$ is also fixed for a given implementation device.
-Hence, in order to maximize the effectiveness in securing the target implementation from side-channel attacks, the objective is to minimize the channel capacity $C_s$ in Eq.~\eqref{eq11} by appropriately designing the artificial noise $\widehat{N_a}$.
-This is to occur in a way that minimizes the energy spent generating the noise sequence.
+where $Y_P(X)$ is the deterministic part and $N_P=PN$ is the random part noise, after compression.
+Then the channel capacity becomes:

-In general, as is also noted in~\cite{goel2008guarantee}, in order to guarantee the confidentiality of a secret communication, the artificial noise must be designed to maximally degrade the eavesdropper's channel.
-More specifically, the objective in~\cite{goel2008guarantee} is to generate an artificial noise that maximizes the lower bound on the {\em secrecy capacity}, which is defined as the difference in mutual information between the transmitter-receiver pair and the transmitter-eavesdropper pair (eavesdropper's channel), as:
+From the system model in Fig.~\ref{fig:noise_generator}, the operations in the noise generator are independent to the encoder in where the internal state is stored.
+Hence, the generation of the designed artificial noise sequence is based on the entire internal state space in the target implementation, and not specifically to any single internal state $X$, since we like to maximize the utilization of the protection for a wide spectrum of attacking techniques.
+We therefore take the expectation on $\|Y_P(X)\|_2$ over all states, which results in a constant ${E}_X=\mathbb{E}[\|Y_P(X)\|^2_2]$.
+We can therefore re-define the target channel capacity of the side-channel as

-where $\widetilde{C_{sec}}$ is the lower bound on the secrecy capacity, $I_{TR}$ is the mutual information on the transmitter-receiver pair and $I_{TE}$ is the mutual information on the transmitter-eavesdropper pair.
+As noted in ~\cite{goel2008guarantee}, in order to guarantee the confidentiality of a secret communication, the noise injected into the channel must be designed to maximally degrade the eavesdropper's channel.
+More specifically, the objective in~\cite{goel2008guarantee} is to generate an artificial noise that maximizes the lower bound on the {\em secrecy capacity}, which is defined as the difference in mutual information between the transmitter-receiver pair and the transmitter-eavesdropper pair:~$\widetilde{C_{sec}} = MI_{TR} - MI_{TE}$ where $\widetilde{C_{sec}}$ is the lower bound on the secrecy capacity, $MI_{TR}$ and $MI_{TE}$ are the mutual information on the transmitter-receiver and the transmitter-eavesdropper pairs, respectively.